Phone: +61 2 9351 6358

 Research project description

 Katie Bokan-Smith is an experienced English teacher at the high school and adult levels.
-She began her teaching career in the US after graduating with a double major (English and French) from the University of California, Berkeley in 2008, Katie quickly assumed the role of high school teacher while simultaneously working towards her California teaching credential and TESOL certificate.
+She began her teaching career in the US after graduating with a double major (English and French) from the University of California, Berkeley in 2008.
+After graduation, Katie worked as a high school English literature and French teacher while simultaneously working towards her California teaching credential and TESOL certificate.
 Her passion for teaching and love of languages fueled her decision to enroll in a higher degree MA program at Saint Mary's College of California.
 In 2009, she enrolled in a Master of Arts (TESOL) program and completed her research thesis on the role of motivation in high school French settings with her own students volunteering as participants.
-In 2010, Katie lived and taught in Japan (through the JET program) and this is where her interest in international learners of English originated.
+In 2010, Katie lived and taught in Japan (JET program) and this is where her interest in international learners of English originated.
 Katie currently teaches part time at an adult language school in Sydney and tutors in the Faculty of Education in the area of Teaching and Methodology (with Professor Marie Stevenson).

 Robert Power Fellowship Recipient 2009

-- Bokan-Smith, K.E. (in press).
-Teacher Development: Motivating the Unmotivated in the Foreign Language Classroom, ET Professional Magazine.
+- Bokan-Smith, K.E.
+(2013).
+Teacher Development: Motivating the Unmotivated in the Foreign Language Classroom, English Teacher Professional Magazine.

 - Bokan-Smith, K.E.
 (2010).
 Motivational factors on enrollment and sustained interest in high school French., Saint Mary's College of California: Masters Thesis.